Government and Foundation Grants

 Pre-Award: Grant Proposals Guidelines

+Proposals for grants of all types should originate in the Office of Corporate and Foundation Relations.
 The Business Office has developed an Excel spreadsheet to assist with budgeting for all research grant proposals.
 Our goal is to make the budgeting side of grant proposals easier and more uniform throughout the college for a wide variety of grants.
 Research Proposed Budget Template

 The premise of this budget process is that no research project carried on at the college exists independent of the college as a whole.
 Grants come to the college and not an individual because agencies recognize that a research grant requires the support of many areas of the college outside of the direct research.
 Therefore, there are certain set charges to grants as follows: